|

 Upon successful completion of this course the student will be able to:

-- Identify elements of the health record information.
+- Identify elements of the health record that are considered protected health information (PHI).

 - Apply privacy strategies to health information.